Airline market study

 To be fair, there’s a brief second or two that addresses passenger frustrations, but in a whimsical way.
 But the point is clear: We (Delta) work hard and we’re the ones climbing.
 That probably does a great job elevating morale within Delta, but it does very little in terms of creating preference.

-It’s interesting to note that the Delta-Northwest merger seems to have been largely forgotten anymore – and not just because it’s been more than three years since it happened.
+In this airline market study it’s interesting to note that few remember the Delta-Northwest merger and not just because it’s been more than three years since it happened.

-The cumulative effect has been that nothing has changed, at least from the perspective of passengers.
+The cumulative effect has been that nothing has changed in this airline market study, at least from the perspective of passengers.
 Just more flights and destinations – as this print ad shows.

-But much has changed for United, and not for the better (yet).
-Since then, United merged with Continental, combined the two logos into one and introduced an interim campaign meant to highlight features rather than the new brand.
+But much has changed for United in this airline market study, and not for the better (yet).
+United merged with Continental, combining the two logos into one and introduced an interim campaign meant to highlight features rather than the new brand.

-Recently, United hired McGarryBowen to create a new campaign that is no doubt intended to reveal what the newly merged United brand means – and if it’s any different than before.
+Recently, United hired McGarryBowen to create a new campaign.
+The campaign is obviously intended to reveal what the newly merged United means – and if it’s any different than before.
 The new campaign is expected to be unveiled sometime this year, but our confidence is not real high.

-McGarryBowen is known for its campaigns for Chase Bank, 7UP (the Cee Lo spot), Miracle Whip and that truly failed brand, Sears.
-Most of the spots it has created are centered on product benefits, although the Miracle Whip campaign had some interesting elements (the spots played with the idea that some actively hate it).
+McGarryBowen is known for its campaigns for Chase Bank, 7UP, Miracle Whip and that truly failed brand, Sears ( not part of this airline market study but you can find other articles about all of them on our site).
+Most of the spots are centered on product benefits.
+Though the Miracle Whip campaign had some interesting elements (the spots played with the idea that some actively hate it).

-Therefore, it is a mildly troubling sign that, when United and Continental first merged, the first ads out (not by McGarryBown) were of the product benefit variety.
+It’s a mildly troubling sign that, when United and Continental first merged, the first ads out (not by McGarryBowen) were of the product benefit variety.
 They simply featured low fares, being able to watch DirecTV on flights and increased destinations.
 The same messages as everybody else.

-Be warned, though, that it is simply an interim campaign because, if anyone in the airline industry can truly reflect the customer, it’s these guys.
+Be warned, though, that its simply an interim campaign.
+If anyone in the airline industry can truly reflect the customer, it’s these guys.
 This is meant in the plural, because we gave high marks to Continental as well the last time.